flaneurette/Tailscale-Split-Traffic-Setup-for-Web-Server/README.md

 ---

-## 7. Realistic threat model (honest)
+## Realistic threat model

 The only ways your home exit node could be abused are:

-- Someone compromises your Tailscale account
+- Someone compromises your Tailscale account, plus bypasses your home server
 - Someone steals a trusted device
 - You accidentally approve a new device
 - You misconfigure ACLs